-Sangamo is developing engineered transcription factors for the regulation and modification of genes.
+Sangamo is developing engineered transcription factors for genome editing and the regulation of gene expression.
 Our proprietary technology platform is based upon the engineering of a naturally occurring class of DNA transcription factors referred to as zinc finger DNA-binding proteins, or ZFPs.
 The DNA recognition and binding function of ZFPs can be used to target a variety of functional domains to a gene-specific location.
-Sangamo scientists engineer ZFP transcription factors, or ZFP TFs, that are able to regulate genes in a targeted fashion by fusing ZFPs to certain functional domains that either turn genes on or off.
-Sangamo is also developing sequence-specific ZFP Nucleases (ZFNs) for therapeutic gene modification as a treatment for infectious diseases, such as HIV and a variety of monogenic diseases, such as hemophilia, Huntington's disease, lysosomal storage disroders and hemoglobinopathies such as sickle cell disease and beta-thalassemia.
+Sangamo scientists engineer sequence-specific ZFP Nucleases (ZFNs) for therapeutic genome editing as a treatment for infectious diseases, such as HIV and a variety of monogenic diseases, such as hemophilia, Huntington's disease, lysosomal storage disroders and hemoglobinopathies such as sickle cell disease and beta-thalassemia.
+The Company is also developing ZFP transcription factors, or ZFP TFs, that are able to regulate genes in a targeted fashion by fusing ZFPs to certain functional domains that either turn genes on or off.
 We believe that our ZFP technology is broadly applicable and are using it to develop novel human therapeutics and for applications in plant agriculture,cell engineering and research reagents .

 Edward Lanphier, our CEO, founded Sangamo BioSciences, Inc. in 1995.